Ja4e/AudioStreamer/README.md

 I disliked how G.722 was made it was made within bluetooth le.
 It made the connection so spotty as heck.

+This Bluetooth has some TCP-like mechanism different from what the iphone has, I am pretty sure there is some undocumented features that bluetooth features

 I would recommend using this:
 python connect2.py -d -r -rof